Maximal and Borel Anosov representations in $Sp(4,\mathbb{R})$: Differentiability properties of the boundary maps.

 \begin{proof} Let $x\in \partial \Gamma_g$ be any point distinct from $z$.
 Let $\psi$ be the map that associates to an element $y\in \partial \Gamma_g\setminus \{z\}$ the following hyperplane of $x^n_\rho$:

-If this map was constant on some open interval $I$ containing $x$, Lemma \ref{lem:DescriptionDerivativeBondaryMap1} would imply that the image by $y\mapsto u^y_{x,z}\in \Sym_{x,z}$ restricted on $I$ has a tangent direction which is always a rank one symmetric element with constant kernel $\psi(z)$.
+If this map was constant on some open interval $I$, Lemma \ref{lem:DescriptionDerivativeBondaryMap1} would imply that the image by $y\mapsto u^y_{x,z}\in \Sym_{x,z}$ restricted to $I$ has a tangent direction which is always a rank one symmetric element with constant kernel $\psi(x)$.

 However in this case $u_{x,z}^y$ would be the integral of some elements $\dot{u}\in \Sym_{x,z}$ whose kernel always contains $\psi(x)$.
 In particular $u^y_{x,z}$ would have rank at most $1$.
 However this would imply that this element has a kernel, and hence $y^n_\rho$ has a non-trivial intersection with $x^n_\rho$.
 This would contradict the transversality of the boundary maps (Proposition \ref{prop:TransversalityBoundaryMaps}).